 I dipped a brush into the tan paint first, then wiped it off really well onto a paper towel.
 Then I lightly rubbed the brush over different parts of the pot.

-This is super important – make sure you clean the paint almost all the way off the brush.
+SH&H Tip: Make sure you clean the paint almost all the way off the brush.
 The texture on the pot will still grab some paint left behind on the brush.

 Next, I followed the same steps for the gray paint.